 Active military duty experience including recent fleet training experience at or above the mid-grade officer or senior enlisted level.

-Eight (8) years of technical and general program analyst experience (10 years in lieu of degree will be considered)
+Eight (8) years of technical and general program analyst experience (4 additional years of experience in lieu of degree will be considered)

 Three (3) years of applicable program analyst and Functional Area experience (see detailed tasks above).

 Superior knowledge and proficiency in analytical methodology, assessments, and program evaluation with commensurate expertise in preparing project papers, senior management level briefings / presentations and executive correspondence.

 Must possess proven written and verbal communication skills and be able to act independently and manage time effectively.

 Experience in use of MS Office (e.g., PowerPoint) products.